-- Understand the types of properties you are investing in.
 Most REITs specialize in a certain sector which should be easy to find in the fund summary.
 Understand the risks of each sector.
-For example, REITs holding undeveloped land or retail shopping centers in a bad economy will carry more risk than high-end apartments in a major metropolis.
+For example, REITs holding undeveloped land or retail shopping centers in a bad economy likely carry more risk than mid-range apartments in a growing metropolis.

-- Look at the numbers.
-It is important to see if dividends are being paid from operations or if the fund is being forced to use additional capital.
 A well-run REIT should rely on its operations to pay for expenses and dividends.
-Also, be wary of large, one-time real estate sales that might skew the financials upwards.
+Also, stay wary of large, one-time real estate sales that might skew the financials upwards.

-- Find out when the REIT began investing.
-If investments were made before a market downturn, the REIT could hold properties that are underperforming or need to be refinanced.
+Besides, if the REIT bought up properties before a market downturn, they could find those properties underwater once the market drops.
 In such cases, REITs may need to lower dividends or sell additional shares in order to raise cash in the near future.
-However, if the fund was created after a housing market recession, it could own and be buying valuable properties at low prices.
+However, if the fund was created after a housing market recession, it could own and be buying valuable properties at bargain prices.

-If you want to avoid stock market volatility and you meet minimum guidelines, non-traded REITs could play an important role in your personal investment portfolio.
-As with all investments, it is important to do your homework and understand where you are putting your money and why.
+If you want to avoid stock market volatility and you meet minimum guidelines, private REITs could play an important role in your personal investment portfolio.
+As with all investments, make sure you do your homework and understand exactly where you are putting your money and why.